-Measure Description Stake holde Effort ers Consequences Contribution to Ambition/ Time (years) Pillar S-100 M88 Assess impact of S-100 on IWT & decide on actions The S-100 framework in fact identifies itself as the 'Universal Hydrographic Data Model' and thus as being capable to incorpo- rate all data entities associated with the waterway domain.
+Measure Description Stake e- ers Consequences Contribution to Ambition/ Time (years) Pillar S-100 M88 Assess impact of S-100 on IWT & decide on actions The S-100 framework in fact identifies itself as the 'Universal Hydrographic Data Model' and thus as being capable to incorpo- rate all data entities associated with the waterway domain.
 Propose to add investigation of the S-100 framework to CESNI/ TI Work Programme.
-FA S Technical: Assessment of the technical specifications and impact on RIS key technologies Operational: compliancy with maritime standards is important for mixed areas.
-New standards will bring new ways of working into daily operation, Make resources available for assessment and follow up Financial: € Organisational: SuAc Economical transport interim 0-5 CIS standardisation M80 Maintain standardisation work Active involvement in standardisation process Detailed uniform definitions of terms used in inland shipping.
+FA S Technical: Assessment of the technical specifications and impact on RIS technical services.
+Operational: Compliancy with maritime standards is important for mixed areas.
+New standards will bring new ways of working into daily operation.
+Make resources available for assessment and follow up.
+Financial: € Organisational: SuAc Economical transport interim 0-5 CIS Standardisation M80 Maintain standardisation work Active involvement in standardisation process Detailed uniform definitions of terms used in inland shipping.
 The common standardisation procedure in the rail sector could be a useful example for an standardised stakeholder involve- ment.
-FA Μ Technical: further standardisation of data and services Operational: European services provided to users or other stakeholders, Continue making experts available Financial: €-€€ Organisational: Project Economical transport, Reliability of supply basic 0-5 interim 5-10 advanced 10+ Synchro- modality, CIS standardisation M81 Formalise de facto standards There are some de-facto standards (e.g. RIS Index, VisuRIS COMEX Reference Network Model, ERINOT 1.2 XML, Exchange of Object Status Information, ERIVOY, RTA, Lock Access) which are not official standards.
-Integrate them in existing software and start a trajectory to formalize them.
+FA Μ Technical: Further standardisation of data and services.
+Operational: European services provided to users or other stakeholders.
+Continue making experts available.
+Financial: €-€€ Organisational: Project Economical transport, Reliability of supply basic 0-5 interim 5-10 advanced 10+ Synchro- modality, CIS Standardisation M81 Formalise de facto standards There are some de-facto standards (e.g. RIS Index, EuRIS Refer- ence Network Model, ERINOT 1.2 XML, Exchange of Object Sta- tus Information, ERIVOY, RTA, Lock Access) which are not official standards.
+Start a process to formalize them and subsequently integrate them in software.
 FA S Technical: Develop de facto standards into official standards.
 Test-implement new specifications in European Projects to gain experience and to involve technical experts.
 Standardise proven services and processes.
-Integrate the preliminary standard used in the COMEX project in the RIS standards suite to safeguard further implementation of the TIS.4 RIS service across the European waterways Operational: new standardised data structures or messages, Continue making experts available Financial: €-€€ Organisational: SuAc-Ac Economical transport, Reliability of supply basic 0-5 CIS standardi- sation M82 Implement updated standards Implementation of RIS key technologies and other relevant ser- vices need to follow the standardisation (updates), e.g. ES-RIS FA Μ Technical: Use new standards in databases and messages Operational: harmonised data and information Financial: € Organisational: SuAc Economical transport basic 0-5 CIS
+Integrate the preliminary standard used in the RIS COMEX project in the RIS standards suite to safeguard further implementation of the TIS.4 RIS service across the European waterways.
+Operational: New standardised data structures or messages.
+Continue making experts available.
+Financial: €-€€ Organisational: SuAc-Ac Economical transport, Reliability of supply basic 0-5 CIS Standardi- M82 Implement updated standards Implementation of RIS technical services s and other relevant services need to follow the standardisation (updates), e.g. ES- RIS.
+FA Μ Technical: Use new standards in databases and messages.
+Operational: harmonised data and information Financial: € Organisational: SuAc Economical transport basic 0-5 CIS